Vlaams Instituut voor Biotechnologie

 VIB is a research institute located in Flanders, Belgium.
 It was founded by the Flemish government in 1995, and became a full-fledged institute on 1 January 1996.
-The main objective of VIB is to strengthen the excellence of Flemish life sciences research and to turn the results into new economic growth.
-VIB spends almost 80% of its budget on research activities, while almost 12% is spent on technology transfer activities and stimulating the creation of new businesses, in addition VIB spends approximately 2% on socio-economic activities.
-VIB is member of EU-LIFE, an alliance of leading life sciences research centres in Europe.
+The main objective of VIB is to strengthen the excellence of Flemish life-sciences research and to turn the results into new economic growth.

+VIB spends almost 80% of its budget on research activities, while almost 12% is spent on technology transfer activities and stimulating the creation of new businesses.
+VIB is member of EU-LIFE, an alliance of leading life-sciences research centres in Europe.

-The institute is led by Christine Durinx and Jérôme Van Biervliet.
+As of 2026, the institute is led by Christine Durinx and Jérôme Van Biervliet.
 Ajit Shetty is chairman of the board of directors.

 Goals

 VIB's mission is to conduct frontline biomolecular research in life sciences for the benefit of scientific progress and the benefit of society.
 The strategic goals of the VIB are: